tigerbeetle/tigerbeetle/docs/DESIGN.md

 We use BLAKE3 as our checksum, truncating the checksum to 128 bits.

-The reason we use two checksums instead of only a single checksum across header and data is that we need a reliable way to know the size of the data to expect, before we start receiving the data.
+The reason we use two checksums instead of only a single checksum across header and data is that we need a reliable way to know the size of the data to expect before we start receiving the data.

 Here is an example showing the risk of a single checksum for the recipient: